joshwadd/Vehicle_detection/README.md

 ## Sliding Window Search Image

-The pipeline described so far is capable of extracting features from a **64x64** pixel region of an image, and then using a binary classifier on these features to detect is a vehicle is present in this region or not.
+The pipeline described so far is capable of extracting features from a **64x64** pixel region of an image, and then using a binary classifier on these features to detect if a vehicle is present in this region or not.